-It clamps into your headers, no welding required.
+It clamps into your headers, no welding is required.
 Yes, the exhaust does come with installation instructions and at less than 1/2 the price of some full systems.

 The RANSOTO full system shown below is cheaper again.
-In my books, it is a copy of the M4 slip-on.
+In my book, it is a copy of the M4 slip-on.
 The welds are very high quality and it fits well.
 Install is pretty straight forward but, the lack of instructions is disappointing for someone who has never installed an exhaust system before.

 Best Mid-Range Exhaust System for Yamaha MT07